xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

 Abilities can be:

   * Mundane Abilities
-      They help with dice rolls
+      - They help with dice rolls
-      You can be Trained or Specialized
+      - You can be Trained or Specialized

   * Charm Abilities
-      Charms that match the Solar's Caste can be purchased when the Solar reaches the Charm's Tier.
+      - Charms that match the Solar's Caste can be purchased when the Solar reaches the Charm's Tier.
-      Charms that do NOT match the Solar's Caste can be purchased when the Solar reaches the Charm's Tier PLUS ONE.
+      - Charms that do NOT match the Solar's Caste can be purchased when the Solar reaches the Charm's Tier PLUS ONE.

-  * Martial Art Abilities
+  * Martial Art Styles
-      They must be purchased in order